mosne/mosne-media-library-astrobin/README.md

 # Mosne Media Library AstroBin

 WordPress plugin to integrate AstroBin images into WordPress using the Media Library in the Gutenberg editor.
+This plugin uses the AstroBin API but is not endorsed or certified by AstroBin.

 ## Features